applied-systems-biology/jipipe-website/content/tutorials/_index.md

 Are you new to JIPipe?
 Do you want to find out what this tool is about?
 Then watch our video abstract:

+{{< jipipe-info "<1.73.x" "The video was designed for older versions of JIPipe.
+Please be aware that some GUI components have changed." >}}

-<iframe class="iframe-video" src="https://www.youtube-nocookie.com/embed/Zyl52bluWYI" frameborder="0" allow="autoplay; encrypted-media; picture-in-picture" allowfullscreen></iframe>
+<iframe style="margin-top: 1em;" class="iframe-video" src="https://www.youtube-nocookie.com/embed/Zyl52bluWYI" frameborder="0" allow="autoplay; encrypted-media; picture-in-picture" allowfullscreen></iframe>